znt5009/TopOppNN.github.io/index.md

+---
+title: Topology Optimization through Neural Networks
+description: Aaron Slavin, Ibrahim Takroni, Zachary Timothy
+---

-## Topology Optimization through Neural Networks
+# Topology Optimization through Neural Networks
+## _Aaron Slavin_
+## _Ibrahim Takroni_
+## _Zachary Timothy_

 You can use the [editor on GitHub](https://github.com/znt5009/TopOppNN.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.